bseaver/js1-code-review/README.md

 #### Doctor Lookup
 Create a website where users may enter a medical issue (ie: “toothache”) into a form, submit it, and receive a list of doctors they may seek out to help with their medical issue.

 Use the BetterDoctors API to retrieve this information.
-You will need to make an account and an API key.

-Place your API key in an .env file at the top level of your directory.

-Include .env in .gitignore.

 Use at least two JavaScript files: One to receive form input, another to make an API request and display results.

-The following starter code will provide a response (logged to the console) containing 20 results from the Portland, OR area.
-Use it to build an object that can be pushed to an array that can later be returned.

-exports.getDoctors = function(medicalIssue) {
-  $.get('https://api.betterdoctor.com/2016-03-01/doctors?query='+ medicalIssue+'&location=45.5231%2C-122.6765%2C%205&user_location=45.5231%2C-122.6765&skip=0&limit=20&user_key=' + apiKey)
-   .then(function(result) {
-      console.log(result);
-    })
-   .fail(function(error){
-      console.log("fail");
-    });
-};

-Notice the ?user_key= used with the API key after the username.
-You must include your personal access token with your request.

-Further Exploration
+#### Further Exploration

 If you have completed all objectives with time to spare, consider adding additional features, such as: